Learn about our Virtual IOP

-College is often the first time students consider abusing substances, including both legal and illegal drugs.
+College is often the first time students consider using substances, including both legal and illegal drugs.

 In a study conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) a few years ago, researchers found that of 9 million full-time college students, 1.2 million drank alcohol and over 700,000 smoked marijuana.
 Six percent of the 9 million used drugs for the first time.